 New Dataset

-We re-submitted most responses to another LLM judge (Mistral Small) to compare classifications against the original GPT-4o assessments.
-We are in the process of annotating conflicting classifications manually.
+We re-submitted most responses other LLM judges (2 mistral-small models, qwen3-next-80b-a3b, gemma3-27b, deepseek-v3.2) to compare classifications against the original gpt-4o assessments.
+88% of the time, all judges agreed.
+We reviewed and/or annotated conflicting classifications manually.

 Data has been indexed slightly differently, some columns have been added and others have been removed.
-Refer to the original Github repo for the full dataset.
-The resulting datasets, sufficiently small to be loaded reasonably quickly, have been uploaded to HuggingFace
+The resulting datasets, sufficiently small to be loaded reasonably quickly, have been uploaded to HuggingFace.
+However, our dataset typically lags a couple of months behind Speechmap.
+Refer to the original Github repo for the full speechmap dataset.

 - 2.4k questions: speechmap-questions

-We currently plan to publish all permissively-licensed and manually-annotated question-response pairs which can be used to train classifiers.
+We currently plan to publish all question-response pairs that were manually-annotated or validated unanimously by LLM-judges in order to train classifiers.
 We expect to format the question-response pairs like the Minos v1 classifier, but please reach out if you think of a better idea.

 We also plan to provide a full write-up of our data work covering the key lessons learnt regarding judge prompts, judge models, judge-model hosting options, questions that models really struggle with...
 We will continue to re-classify all the dataset with different methods and different classifications.